Why a small city-state like Singapore continues to discover rare plants

 The woody member of the coffee family is just one of more than 320 plant species rediscovered or found in the city-state for the first time in the last 14 years, said researchers from NParks and the Royal Botanic Garden in Edinburgh, Britain.

-Their joint study was published online in scientific journal Plants, People, Planet on Jan 16.
+Their study was published online in scientific journal Plants, People, Planet on Jan 16.

 The high number of new records and rediscoveries in Singapore is surprising because its flora is well studied, the study’s lead author Louise Neo told The Straits Times.